-- The decision to exclude a pupil will be taken in the following circumstances: - a) In response to a serious breach of the school's behaviour code of conduct; - b) If allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school. - c) A pupil to be found in possession of an illegal drug on the school site is likely to be excluded for 10 days. - The behaviour of pupils outside school can be considered as grounds for exclusion.
-This will be a matter of judgment for the Headteacher in accordance with the school's published behaviour policy. - Individual fixed period exclusions will be for the shortest time necessary (usually 1-3 school days), but also take into account any previous exclusions, particularly for similar offences.
-Regulations allow Headteachers/teachers in charge to exclude a pupil for one or more fixed periods which, when aggregated, do not exceed a total of 45 school days in any one school year. - Where a pupil has already received several short term exclusions (1-3 school days), the school is likely to then give a 5 school days exclusion for a further excludable offence, followed by a further 5 school day exclusions with time spent in our Alternative Provision Area and subsequently a 10 school days exclusion if serious problems persist.
-The next exclusion after this would be likely to be permanent.
-A governor's disciplinary meeting will be convened following a 10 school days exclusion or if a series of exclusions would take the pupils' total days exclusion for a term above 15 school days. - In the exceptional circumstances, where a pupil with no previous exclusions behaves in a way where a short term (1-3 day) exclusion would be an insufficient consequence, the Headteacher has the right to issue a long term (5-10 day) exclusion. - Only the Headteacher, (or, in the absence of the Headteacher, the acting Headteacher) can exclude a pupil.
-Other exclusion-related activities do not have to be undertaken by the Headteacher personally, but may be delegated. - The decision to exclude will have due regard for the provisions within the Equality Act 2010.
+- The decision to suspend a pupil will be taken in the following circumstances: - a) In response to a serious breach of the school's behaviour code of conduct; - b) For persistent defiance and/or disruption; - c) If allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school. - d) A pupil to be found in possession of an illegal drug on the school site is likely to be excluded for 15 days (Please see Substance Misuse Policy) - The behaviour of pupils outside school can be considered as grounds for suspension.
+This will be a matter of judgment for the Headteacher in accordance with the school's published behaviour policy. - Individual fixed period suspensions will be for the shortest time necessary (usually 1-3 school days), but also take into account any previous suspensions, particularly for similar offences.
+Regulations allow Headteachers/teachers in charge to suspend a pupil for one or more fixed periods which, when aggregated, do not exceed a total of 45 school days in any one school year. - Where a pupil has already received several short-term suspensions (1-3 school days), the school is likely to then give a 5 school days suspension for a further excludable offence, followed by a further 5 school day suspension with time spent in our Alternative Provision Area and subsequently a 15 school days suspension if serious problems persist.
+The next suspension after this would be likely to be permanent.
+A governor's disciplinary meeting will be convened following a 15 school days suspension or if a series of exclusions would take the pupils' total days exclusion for a term above 15 school days.

+- In the exceptional circumstances, where a pupil with no previous suspension behaves in a way where a short term (1-3 day) suspension would be an insufficient consequence, the Headteacher has the right to issue a long term (5-10 day) exclusion. - Only the Headteacher, (or, in the absence of the Headteacher, the acting Headteacher) can exclude a pupil.
+Other exclusion-related activities do not have to be undertaken by the Headteacher personally, but may be delegated. - The decision to suspend will have due regard for the provisions within the Equality Act 2010.